kaiser-rpg/KaiserRPG.github.io/pages/rule/damage/critical.md

 permalink: rule_damage_critical.html
 ---

 It is inevitable that you suffer damage in combat.
 However, not all damage involves merely losing a set number of Life Points.
-When you receive a single wound that makes you lose half your remaining LP, you have received a Critical.
+When you receive a single wound that makes you lose half your remaining Life Points, you have received a Critical.

 {% include example.html content="An individual with 180 LP who receives a single hit that causes him to lose 90 or more Life Points has suffered a Critical.
 With his LP now reduced to 90, another hit causing just 45 LP more would cause another Critical."%}